Real estate for starters. How much do I need to invest in real estate? Active investment.

 Saving the downpayment

 Generally, the less money you spend on a property, the better.
 For a mortgage, the more leverage you have, the less cash out of pocket is needed; hence, you get more cash return.
-Keep the amount of the payment a little higher per month, but first, make sure that your rental income covers the amount of the mortgage payment (the industry standard is for each 1$ mortgage payment, you have at least 1.2$ of Net Operating Income).
+Keep the payment amount a little higher per month, but first, make sure that your rental income covers the mortgage payment amount (the industry standard is for each $1 mortgage payment, you have at least $1.2 of Net Operating Income).

-The 20 cents, the cash flow translates to Return On Investment (ROI), the downpayment.
-ROI is important because the sooner you get your investment back, the faster you can buy another property, pay off the mortgage or live off the cash flow.
-Some conservative investors choose the higher downpayment, which would mean tying up all cash in one house, which can be a massive failure if things aren't going right.
+The 20 cents of the cash flow translates to Return On Investment (ROI), the downpayment.
+ROI is essential because the sooner you get your investment back, the faster you can buy another property, pay off the mortgage, or live off the cash flow.
+Some conservative investors choose higher downpayments, which would mean tying up all cash in one house.
+This can be a massive failure if things aren't going right.
 As I have described earlier, putting money on more than one property is sensible.

 Here is the most straightforward strategy to save money for a downpayment.
 And you do it by investing.